dustinpfister/blog_posts/_posts/lodash_sortby.md

 This might not be a deal breaker when it comes to using the array sort method though as this can easily be resolved by just passing a custom sort function.
 Which is a practice that should generally always be done when using a method like this away is it is not always such a great idea to leave things to whatever the default is anyway.
 The mutation in place concern can also be addresses by just making use of one of many little tricks for creating a shallow clone of an array in this case also, so lets look at a few more examples of the array sort method that might help to address some of these concerns.

 ### 3.2 - Using a function example

+In order to get the kinds of results that I want with the native array sort by method I am going to need to to give it a custom sort by method.
+The way that such a method works with the native array sort meth9d is a little different compared to that of the lodash sort by method.
+The return value of the function should be an element index delta value rather than that of a number value that is used to range the current element.
+Also there is not one element reference by two as the sorting is preform by making a comparison between two elements in the array, rather than going threw them one by one.

 ```js
 // using array sort with a function